Content Strategies Behind Successful Blogs

 1. Idea Collection and Keyword Research

 The workflow begins long before writing.
 Professionals maintain an ongoing "ideas backlog."
 When they encounter a question in a forum, receive an interesting email from a reader, or spot a gap in a competitor's content, they log it.
-Once a month, they review this backlog and perform rigorous keyword research, analyzing search volume, competition, and search intent to determine which ideas are actually viable.
+Once a month, they review this backlog and perform rigorous keyword research, analyzing search volume, competition, and search intent to determine which ideas are viable.

 2. Outlining and Structuring